xiaoxiao921/UnityHotReload/README.md

 Your BepInEx plugin project needs a reference to `UnityHotReload.dll`.
 You can add this reference in several ways, one of them is to download the latest release from Thunderstore (or GitHub), extract the zip, and reference the DLL from there.

+The GitHub release tab ships with a netstandard2.0 release, if your target game mono backend is using net framework instead, just compile to that by changing the .csproj with TargetFramework net45 (or lower if net45 is too high)

 Once your plugin is built and running, you can trigger a hot reload right after recompiling your code in your IDE by calling:

 ```csharp